GeunhwaJeong/haneul-new/doc/src/contribute/faq.md

 ### Is there any information on node architecture and running validators on Haneul?

 Yes!
-You can now [register to participate](https://airtable.com/shr3phh3FCZYhZUDF) in [Haneul Incentivized Testnet as a validator](https://haneul.io/resources-haneul/validator-registration-open/)!
+See the [Haneul Incentivized Testnet as a validator](https://haneul.io/resources-haneul/validator-registration-open/) announcement.

 Section four in the [Haneul Smart Contract Platform](https://github.com/GeunhwaJeong/haneul/blob/main/doc/paper/haneul.pdf) white paper is the best reference for node architecture.